R Tutorials Top Banner

 Start R like you would start any other program on your computer.
 In Windows, the R installer will place a shortcut icon on your desktop.
 On the Mac, you will have to drag an icon from your Applications folder to the dock.
 In Linux, R runs from a terminal window.
 You can also run R from either terminal.app or an X11 terminal on a Mac.
 I wouldn't recommend this in Windows, however.

 R is command-line driven.
 This means you type your commands at a prompt rather than hunting and clicking through menus.
-This is much faster and more versatile than a GUI (graphical user interface), but it does take some getting used to for those of you who rarely take your hands off your mouse.
+This is much faster and more versatile than a GUI (graphical user interface), but it does take some getting used to for those of you who rarely take your hands off your mouse or get a kick from smearing your fingerprints all over your screen.

 R GUIs are in development.
 Google up "R Commander" for example.
 The S-Plus commercial version also has a GUI, but be ready to pay dearly for it, in cash money, that is.
-(Note: S-Plus is sold by www.insightful.com, which is now owned by TIBCO and appears to have been rebranded as Spotfire S+.)
+(Note: S-Plus was at one time sold by Insightful, which is now owned by TIBCO and appears to have been rebranded as Spotfire S+.)

-The R prompt is a greater than symbol, >.
+The R prompt is the greater than symbol, >, at the bottom of that window.
 When you see it, start typing.
 If your command is a long one and breaks onto the next line, or if you hit Enter without completing a command, R will prompt you on the next line with a plus sign (+).
-This means "you ain't done yet.
-Gimme more."
+This means "you ain't done yet--gimme more."
 This often happens when you don't close a parenthesis.
 For example...

 > oneway.test(weight ~ group, data = PlantGrowth # Note: press Enter here